AI in Procurement

 Popular questions about artificial intelligence among procurement professionals include the following.

 Should organizations change their processes to accommodate AI?
 Should AI work with existing processes?

-By and large AI can be applied to existing processes, so it’s not like you need to fix something before you can start to capture the benefits from AI.
-At the same time if there’s one advice on how to prepare yourself to leveraging AI, now and three to five years’ time, try to capture as much data as you can, even if you can’t process all of that data right now.
+By and large, AI can be applied to existing processes, so it’s not like you need to fix something before you can start to capture the benefits of AI.
+At the same time if there’s one piece of advice on how to prepare yourself to leverage AI, now and in three to five years’ time, try to capture as much data as you can, even if you can’t process all of that data right now.
 When you have mass data amounts accessible you may be able to benefit from them in surprising ways in the future.
 To prepare to benefit from AI capture data even though you don’t know how to use it

-Is AI in procurement only for larger organizations, or is there a case for smaller businesses, too?
+Is AI in procurement only for larger organizations?
+Is there a business case for smaller procurement organizations?